-Normally we would visit all East Lothian Schools to provide bonfire/firework safety talks, however, as you will appreciate this has not been an option this year.
-We have therefore provided all Schools with safety literature and a locally produced presentation which can be delivered by teachers.
+Normally we would have visited all East Lothian Schools to provide bonfire/firework safety talks, however, as you will appreciate this was an option this year.
+We therefore provided all Schools with safety literature and a locally produced presentation which can be delivered by teachers.